fybrik/fybrik/docs/BacwardCompatibility.md

 autogenerated from the both above sources.
 However, users are able to overwrite it, as describe by [Using a Custom Taxonomy for Resource Validation](https://fybrik.io/v1.1/tasks/custom-taxonomy/).

-Unfortunately all these files do not have version definition and it can be complicated to separate files from different releases.
+Unfortunately all these files do not have version definition, and it can be complicated to separate files from different releases.
 In order to be able to compare the files, I suggest to add an entry `version` and modify the [json-schema-generator](https://github.com/fybrik/json-schema-generator) project to generate the entry.
 It's an optional entry, so we don't have to change the go structures, but will be able to validate the content of the `fybrik-taxonomy-config` configuration map.
-Due to possibility of user modifications of the basic taxonomy file I suggest in addition to the version, add the data of the file generation and maybe its CRC.
+Due to possibility of user modifications of the basic taxonomy file we propose in addition to the version, add the data of the file generation, and maybe its CRC.

 *Note:* Should we create a taxonomy json file for the Credential Management connector?
 *Note:* Should we provide a [default metric taxonomy](https://fybrik.io/v1.1/tasks/infrastructure/#add-a-new-attribute-definition-to-the-taxonomy)

 ## Default Policies
 Fybrik is installed with a set of different default policies.
-Most of the change in the policies do not prevent Fybrik operation, but can chnage its default behaviour and therefore influence on its users.
+Most of the change in the policies do not prevent Fybrik operation, but can change its default behaviour and therefore influence on its users.

 ### Default OPA Policy Rules
 The [default OPA policy rules](https://github.com/fybrik/fybrik/blob/master/charts/fybrik/files/opa-server/policy-lib/default_policy.rego)